 Product quality and ensuring that customers receive the exact product they ordered the way it was described on the website was third.
 It affected 12.9% of customers.

-What are the problems faced by owners of ecommerce websites?
+What are the problems faced by owners of ecommerce websites in Ghana?

 It turns out that customers aren’t the only ones facing problems when it comes to ecommerce.
 As an ecommerce and website design company ourselves, we know that business owners are also dealing with a number of challenges.